loiseaujc/QuadProg/paper/paper.md

 - `x = nnls(A, b)` : solve a non-negative least-squares problem.
 - `x = bvls(A, b, ub, lb)` : solve the bounded least-squares problem.

 More examples can be found in the dedicated folder [here](https://github.com/loiseaujc/QuadProg/tree/main/example).
-These include the construction of a linear MPC controller with bounded actuation, an SVM classifier, as well as a Markowitz portfolio optimization problem.
+These include the construction of a linear MPC controller with bounded actuation, as well as a Markowitz portfolio optimization problem.

 # Performance considerations